aiThanet/FNC-1/README.md

 5. To generate doc2vec feature, you need 2 paragraph vector models in models directory name `h_d2v.model` and `b_d2v.model`.
 You can generate from doc2vecModelGenerator.py or use the one we've already generated.

-6. In order to reproduce the same results, please use our features and download the models from [model.zip]() and unzip them into `models` directory.

-7. To run and generate the model (if features does not exist, automatically generate and save in features directory).
+6. To run and generate the model (if features or models do not exist, the script will generate them automatically).

         python3 FinalClassifier.py

-8.  `XGBoostClassifier.py` is the old version of project which classify 4 classes by only a XGBoost model.
+7.  `XGBoostClassifier.py` is the old version of project which classify 4 classes by only a XGBoost model.

 ## References